 Now let’s take a look at some of the best methods you can use for collecting email addresses.

-Here are 10 email collection strategies you should apply in 2021.
+Here are 10 email gathering strategies and best practices you should apply within your email collection plan.

 One of the most straightforward ways to get someone’s email address is to create a specific landing page for the purpose.